gpellicciotta/country-study-help/README.md

 ### Works:
 - Simple country selection works
 - Picking a random country works
+- Searching for a known country works now too
 - Carousel mode in search view works: "play" countries indefinitely
 - The UI is mobile friendly and responsive
 - Countries and capitals have correct translations now (in Italian and Dutch)